atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 ]
 ```
 <small>source: https://docs.n8n.io/data/data-structure/ </small>
-The output of the first node is the input of the second node and so on.
-Except of course the first node, also known as a trigger node.
-This node only produces an output based on the trigger settings like a scheduler or webhook.
 ### Setting up authentication and working with OAuth challenges
 At the start of my test I quickly found out that my sandbox's OAuth *password grant* is not supported.
 There were only options for Authorization Code, Client Credentials or PKCE.

 Since I implemented the basic OAuth 2 from the FastAPI documentation I wondered why.
-After doing some digging in the community resources I found the answer on discord: *"The password grant type is legacy and not part of OAuth 2.1 which is what we support"*.
+After doing some digging in the community resources I found the answer on their discord: *"The password grant type is legacy and not part of OAuth 2.1 which is what we support"*.

 Ah too bad!
 But how hard can it be to implement this myself?
 I have done it before!
 The easiest way to implement this is by refreshing the JWT on a schedule.
 Which means that I only need a place to *store and update* my JWT.
 Also I thought, going this route introduced two more challenges:
 - The pro trial I signed up for is limited to 1000 executions.
 If I want to refresh my JWT on a 10-15 min schedule then I would use up ~100-150 executions a day for just refreshing my credentials!
 - I didn't really find an out of the box option to update a variable that is accessible from another flow.

-The pro variable feature only let's users update the variable data from outside the workflow.
+The pro variable feature only let's users edit the variable data from outside the workflow.
 I had to either use a community node, data tables, database or some other external source like a key value store.
 Another option I found was that I could build a *sub* workflow that checks and refreshes the token with the help of the [workflowStaticData](https://docs.n8n.io/code/cookbook/builtin/get-workflow-static-data/) feature.
 I could then use this sub flow every time before a post to my sandbox.

-[01-sandbox-docs-1.png]
+{% gallery "Sandbox docs" %}
+{% galleryImg "/assets/images/n8n-sandbox/01-sandbox-docs-1.png", "sandbox docs", 500 %}
+{% endgallery %}

-None of those options sounded appealing to me so I decided to upgrade my sandbox and make it compatible with the OAuth 2.1 client credentials grant.
+All of those options sounded a bit over-engineered to me for something so simple as storing rotating credentials.
+So I decided to upgrade my sandbox and make it compatible with the OAuth 2.1 client credentials grant.
 Which boiled down to adding alias field names for *username* and *password*.
 Namely *client_id* and *client_secret*.
 And adding support for getting the token with *Basic Authentication* in addition to the *x-www-form-urlencoded*.
 This is by no means a great implementation of OAuth, but for testing purposes it gets the job done and lets us use the builtin functionality.

 With the new functionality in the sandbox, setting up the authentication was very easy.
-I created an *OAuth2 API* credential and filled in the form:
-[02-n8n-2-credential-token.png]

-I also added the X-API-KEY as a *Header Auth* credential that is used to secure the incoming connections:
+I created an *OAuth2 API* credential and filled in the form.
+I also added the X-API-KEY as a *Header Auth* credential that is used to secure the incoming connections

-[02-n8n-3-credential-api-key.png]
+{% gallery "Auth" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-2-credential-token.png", "credential token", 500 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-3-credential-api-key.png", "credential api key", 500 %}
+{% endgallery %}

-### Building the TMS shipment to Broker order flow
+### Building the TMS shipment to Broker order workflow
 After seeding 100 new shipments in the sandbox, I created a workflow called *new tms shipment to broker order*.

-[01-sandbox-docs-seed.png,02-n8n-shipment-to-broker-overview.png]
+{% gallery "Seed" %}
+{% galleryImg "/assets/images/n8n-sandbox/01-sandbox-docs-seed.png", "sandbox seed", 500 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-4-shipment-to-broker-overview.png", "overview TMS to broker", 500 %}
+{% endgallery %}

 The workflow starts with a *When clicking 'Execute workflow'* trigger.
 Which means that the workflow will trigger as soon as the *Execute workflow* button is pressed.
 This is an ideal way to develop and test the workflow quickly.

-[02-n8n-5-shipment-to-broker-http.png]

 Next I added a *HTTP Request node* that will get the new shipments from the API.
-The settings of a node open a screen showing the input and output that passes through.
-Giving a clear image of what's going on with the data.
+The details of a node open a screen showing the input and output that passes through which gives a clear image of what's going on with the data.
 There's also a *Execute step* button that will populate the input and output if there's cached data available.
 I like this idea a lot!

+{% gallery "TMS2BRHttp" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-5-shipment-to-broker-http.png", "HTTP", 500 %}
+{% endgallery %}

 In the above image I've set the method, URL and authentication.
-Because I setup the OAuth credentials, the authentication details were already available in the dropdown menu.
+The authentication details were already available in the dropdown menu because I setup the OAuth credentials.
 I also added a query parameter *limit* with the value of *10* that let's me only process 10 shipments per each test.

-[02-n8n-6-shipment-to-broker-filter.png]
+Which means I can test 10 times before seeding new shipments.

+{% gallery "TMS2BRfilter" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-6-shipment-to-broker-filter.png", "Filter", 500 %}
+{% endgallery %}

 After the *HTTP Request node* I added a *Filter node* and set a condition that checks if {% raw %} `{{ $json.id }}` {% endraw %} exists.
-Meaning that if there is no *id* field in the input then the flows does not continue.

-**Data mapping**
+This prevents the workflow from processing an empty list of items by checking if there is an *id* field in the input.
+If the array is empty, the first item won't have an ID and stop the flow.

+#### Data mapping
 The next node is *Edit Fields*.
 This node is used to define the data mapping from the TMS to the broker payload.
 And this is where things start to get really interesting.

-[02-n8n-7-shipment-to-broker-editfields.png, 02-n8n-8-shipment-to-broker-editfields-manmapping.png, 02-n8n-9-shipment-to-broker-editfields-jsmapping.png]
+{% gallery "TMS2BREditFields" 3 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-7-shipment-to-broker-editfields.png", "edit fields", 500 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-8-shipment-to-broker-editfields-manmapping.png", "manual mapping", 500 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-9-shipment-to-broker-editfields-jsmapping.png", "javascript mapping", 500 %}
+{% endgallery %}

 The settings of this node has two main modes:
 - Manual mapping
 - JSON